The money talk: Should I tell them how much we’re worth?

 Be candid.
 Though discussions around money can feel challenging or awkward, err on the side of being as open, honest, and transparent as possible.
 Begin by providing context and meaning to the wealth by talking about family history, having discussions about individual and shared family values, and expressing honestly your hopes, expectations, and fears regarding what you’ve built up and set aside for your children or grandchildren.

 Many parents worry about sharing too much too soon.
-Sharing information in stages can help to alleviate these concerns, allowing parents to control key messages and their timing while providing children with important information about money values, key financial concepts and, ultimately, your estate plan, in a manner that allows them to build a foundation of knowledge and understanding over time.
+Sharing information in stages can help to alleviate these concerns, allowing parents to control key messages and their timing while providing children with important information about money values, key financial concepts and, ultimately, your estate planning strategies in a manner that allows them to build a foundation of knowledge and understanding over time.

 Wells Fargo Wealth & Investment Management (WIM) is a division within Wells Fargo & Company.
 WIM provides financial products and services through various bank and brokerage affiliates of Wells Fargo & Company.